wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ## Update
 ##### Recent | [Changelog Archive](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/blob/master/UPDATES.md)
+* [20191015] It looks like PB10(19A582a) is the GM and I cannot get updates so it is newest.
+My machine works normal...
-* [20191010] Looks like the final version of Catalina has some problems...?
-I will stay on PB10 for a while :P
+* [20191010] ~~Looks like the final version of Catalina has some problems...?
+I will stay on PB10 for a while :P~~
 * [20191008] Welcome to Catalina everyone!
 It's been quite a while for Catalina to get ready.
 * [20191003] Stable direct upgrade to PB10.
 * [20191001] Happy 70th birthday to China!
 Also to my dear dad :)